Statutory holiday information for the Third Monday in February

 Which provinces and territories don’t recognize the Third Monday in February as a statutory holiday?

-The Third Monday in February is not recognized as a statutory holiday in Québec, Newfoundland and Labrador, Yukon, Northwest Territories, and Nunavut.
+The Third Monday in February is not recognized as a statutory holiday in Québec, Newfoundland and Labrador, Yukon, Northwest Territories, or Nunavut.
+It’s also not a statutory holiday for federally-regulated workplaces.

-Canadian businesses need to know that it’s not a general holiday for federally-regulated workplaces under the Canada Labour Code (CLC).
-This is important to keep in mind because banking institutions are considered federally-regulated employers, and whether or not a bank is open can impact payroll processing.
-While the Third Monday in February is not a general holiday under the CLC, banks typically follow the local, provincial legislation (meaning that a bank would be open in Newfoundland but not in Manitoba).
+An important distinction of which all Canadian businesses to be aware: while the Third Monday in February is not a general holiday under the CLC, federally-regulated businesses such as banks typically follow the local, provincial legislation.
+As an example, this could mean that a bank would be open in Newfoundland on the Third Monday in February, but closed in Manitoba.
 The list of general holidays recognized by the CLC can be found by visiting: https://www.canada.ca/en/services/jobs/workplace/federal-labour-standards/vacations-holidays.html.

 Québec

-The Province of Québec recognizes eight statutory holidays, and the Third Monday in February is not one of them.
+The Province of Québec recognizes eight statutory holidays, but the Third Monday in February is not one of them.
 For more information on statutory holidays in Québec, visit: https://www.cnesst.gouv.qc.ca/en/working-conditions/leave/statutory-holidays/list-paid-statutory-holidays.

 Newfoundland and Labrador

-There are 12 paid holidays in Newfoundland and Labrador, and the Third Monday in February is not one of them.
-For more information on paid holidays in the province, visit: https://www.gov.nl.ca/exec/tbs/2024-paid-holidays-2/.
+There are six public holidays in Newfoundland and Labrador, but the Third Monday in February is not one of them.
+For more information on paid holidays in the province, visit: https://www.gov.nl.ca/ecc/files/Publications_Labour_Relations_At_Work_Updates_October-2022.pdf

 Yukon

-There are 11 statutory holidays in the Yukon, and the Third Monday in February is not one of them.
+There are 11 statutory holidays in the Yukon, but the Third Monday in February is not one of them.
 For more information on statutory holidays in the Yukon, visit: https://yukon.ca/en/find-yukon-statutory-holiday.

 Northwest Territories

-There are 13 statutory holidays in the Northwest Territories, and the Third Monday in February is not one of them.
-For more information on statutory holidays in the Northwest Territories, visit: https://my.hr.gov.nt.ca/employees/leave-time/statutory-holidays.
+There are 11 statutory holidays in the Northwest Territories, but the Third Monday in February is not one of them.
+For more information on statutory holidays in the Northwest Territories, visit: https://www.ece.gov.nt.ca/sites/ece/files/resources/2021_08-_factsheet-_employment_standards_-_english_1.pdf

 Nunavut

-There are 14 public service holidays in Nunavut, and the Third Monday in February is not one of them.
-For more information on public service holidays in Nunavut, visit: https://www.gov.nu.ca/finance/information/public-service-holidays.
+There are 10 general holidays in Nunavut, but the Third Monday in February is not one of them.
+For more information on general holidays in Nunavut, visit: https://www.nu-lsco.ca/faq-s.

 Paying staff accurately and ensuring legislative compliance is always top of mind – and we can help make it the least of Canadian businesses’ concerns.
 To stay up-to-date with holidays and important dates, download a free copy of the Payworks Payroll Guide to help you and your business navigate federal and provincial holidays, bank closures, and other important payroll legislation in Canada: https://www.payworks.ca/landing-pages/campaigns/payroll-guide.